Powerlearnproject/se-assignment-day-2-git-and-github-typ-i/README.md

 - **How Pull Requests Facilitate Code Review and Collaboration**
   - `Visibility`: All team members can see proposed changes and contribute to the discussion.
-  - `Automated Checks`: GitHub can run automated tests and checks on PullRequests
+  - `Automated Checks`: GitHub can run automated tests and checks on Pull Requests
   - `Contextual Comments`: Reviewers can comment on specific lines of code
   - `Iterative Improvement`: Developers can update PRs based on feedback, fostering collaborative refinement
   - `Knowledge Sharing`: PRs serve as a learning tool, allowing team members to understand and discuss different parts of the codebase.